We offer a variety of services to support research and learning:

 University Records Services

 We acquire and preserve Georgia State’s permanently valuable records.
 University Archives services include locating relevant documents to support the university’s business needs and providing verified information about the university’s history.
-If you have questions about university records, contact the University Archivist, Laurel Bowen, at lbowen@gsu.edu or 404-413-2887.
+If you have questions about university records, contact [email protected].

 If you represent an administrative office that wants to transfer records to us, complete the following steps: